syncfusion-content/blazor-docs/blazor/diagram-component/annotations/labels.md

 ![Annotation](../images/Annotation.png)

->* `Id` for each annotation should be unique and so it is further used to find the annotation at runtime and do any customization.
+>* `ID` for each annotation should be unique and so it is further used to find the annotation at runtime and do any customization.
 >* By default, node’s annotation positioned in center point of the shape.
 >* By default, connector’s path annotation positioned center point of its path.